EXPERT ADVICE

 Checking the air filter

-Wiping all parts of the mower with oil, which cleans and protects it from rust
+Wiping down the metal parts of the mower with oil to help protect them from rust

 Wiping the underside of your mower to clear any grass build-up

-And finally, a quick wheel check to make sure they are turning ok or whether they nee tightening up
+And finally, a quick wheel check to make sure they are turning ok or whether they need tightening up

 What you'll need to mow your lawn safely: